THE PREHISTORIC FARMING REVOLUTION

 The First Towns

 About 7,500 BC the world's first town was built at Jericho.
-It was protected by a 6 metre high wall.
+It was protected by a 6 meter high wall.
 Before 6,000 BC a town was built at Catal Huyuk in southern Turkey.
 It consisted of houses made of mud brick.
 The houses had no front doors.
 Instead they had openings on the roofs with ladders.
 Inside walls were decorated with murals.

 The Spread of The Farming Revolution

 Meanwhile by 5,000 BC Chinese farmers began growing millet and rice.
 By 5,000 BC farming had also begun in the Indus Valley.
 Then, about 3,500 BC people in Mexico began growing maize and beans.

 Meanwhile farming spread from the Middle East to Europe.
 By about 4,000 BC people in central Europe were using oxen to pull plows and wagons.
 About the same time people in the Middle East began using donkeys as beasts of burden.
 Also about 4,000 BC horses were domesticated on the steppes of Eurasia.

 Furthermore about 4,500 BC people began using copper.
 By about 3,500 they used bronze tools.